temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 The Workflow Definition calls the Activities `withdraw()` and `deposit()` to handle the money transfers.
 Activities are where you perform the business logic for your application.

-Define Activities in Python by using the `@activity.defn` decorator.
+In the Temporal Python SDK, you define an Activity by decorating a function with @activity.defn.

 The `withdraw()` Activity takes the details about the transfer and calls a service to process the withdrawal: